Polar Coding for Secret-Key Generation: Model 3: A Multiterminal Broadcast Model

 \begin{thm} Consider the $1$-to-$m$ broadcast model of Section~\ref{Secstatmod3}.
 Assume that all terminals share a seed, whose rate can be chosen in $o(N)$.
 The secret-key capacity $C_{\text{SK}}(+\infty)$ given in Proposition~\ref{prop_broadcast} is achieved by the polar coding scheme in Algorithm~\ref{alg:encoding_3} and Algorithm~\ref{alg:decoding_3}, whose computational complexity is $O(N \log N)$. \end{thm}

 \begin{proof} See Section \ref{SecproofTh3}. \end{proof}

 The following corollary shows that no seed is required when the source has uniform marginals. \begin{cor} Consider the $1$-to-$m$ broadcast model.
 Assume that the source has uniform marginal, that is, $X_1 \sim \mathcal{B}(1/2)$.
-The secret-key capacity $C_{\text{SK}}(+\infty)$ given in Proposition~\ref{prop_broadcast} is achievable with perfect secrecy with the polar coding scheme of Algorithm~\ref{alg:encoding_3} and Algorithm~\ref{alg:decoding_3}. \end{cor} We omit the proof of Corollary~\ref{PropBroadcast}, which is similar to the ones of Theorem \ref{ThBroadcast} and Proposition \ref{ex3}.
+The secret-key capacity $C_{\text{SK}}(+\infty)$ given in Proposition~\ref{prop_broadcast} is achievable with perfect secrecy with the polar coding scheme of Algorithm~\ref{alg:encoding_3} and Algorithm~\ref{alg:decoding_3} choosing $F' = \emptyset$ and replacing the set $\mathcal{V}_{X_1}$ by $\mathcal{H}_{X_1}$ wherever it appears. \end{cor} We omit the proof of Corollary~\ref{PropBroadcast}, which is similar to the ones of Theorem \ref{ThBroadcast} and Proposition \ref{ex3}.
 Note that the model studied in Corollary~\ref{PropBroadcast} is a particular case of \cite[Model 3]{Ye12}.
 However, the construction proposed in \cite[Model 3]{Ye12} relies again on a standard array, whose size grows exponentially with the blocklength.
+Note also that a polar coding scheme is proposed in Section \ref{sec_model4} for \cite[Model 3]{Ye12}.